petabridge/akka-bootcamp/src/Unit-2/lesson4/README.md

 Here's what happens to the behavior stack when our example actor `UnbecomeStacked`s:

 ![Unbecome - pop the current behavior off of the stack](images/behaviorstack-unbecome.gif)
+> NOTE: If you're following along using the eBook / .ePub, you won't see the animation.
+[Click here to see it](https://github.com/petabridge/akka-bootcamp/raw/master/src/Unit-2/lesson4/images/behaviorstack-unbecome.gif).

 #### What is the API to change behaviors?